 Genome sequencing refers to the process of determining the order of the nucleotides bases— adenine, guanine, cytosine, and thymine in a molecule of DNA or the genome of an organism.
-The methods of sequencing have become a game changer in modern biological and medical fields.
-DNA sequencing has not only accelerated biological research and discovery but also enhanced medical diagnostics and treatment of diseases.
-Information of exact sequences of nucleotides in a DNA has aided in various applied fields of biology such as molecular and forensic biology, virology, medicine, recombinant DNA technology, biological systematics, and bioinformatics.
+The methods of sequencing have become a game-changer in modern biological and medical fields.
+DNA sequencing has accelerated not only biological research and discovery but also enhanced medical diagnostics and treatment of diseases.
+Information on exact sequences of nucleotides in DNA has aided in various applied fields of biology such as molecular and forensic biology, virology, medicine, recombinant DNA technology, biological systematics, and bioinformatics.

-The earliest successful attempt of DNA sequencing dates back to early 1970s.
+The earliest successful attempt of DNA sequencing dates back to the early 1970s.
 In 1973, Gilbert and Maxam reported the sequence of 24 base pairs using a method known as wandering-spot analysis.
-However, the first complete genome to be sequenced was that of bacteriophage ΦX174 which was succeeded by Sanger et. al. This first sequence of DNA to be known was obtained by methods based on 2-dimensional chromatography.
-Over the following decades, development of dye-based sequencing method with automated sequencing and analysis instruments, DNA sequencing has become much easier and faster with huge reductions in cost.
+However, the first complete genome to be sequenced was that of bacteriophage ΦX174, which was succeeded by Sanger et. al. This first sequence of DNA to be known was obtained by methods based on 2-dimensional chromatography.
+Over the following decades, the development of dye-based sequencing methods with automated sequencing and analysis instruments, DNA sequencing has become much easier and faster with huge reductions in cost.

 Table of Contents

 These are the different methods of DNA sequencing.

 First Generation Sequencing